 Anxiety is our body’s natural response to perceived danger or risk.
-Sometimes it can be a positive thing, and can push us to do our best.
+Sometimes it can be a positive thing, pushing us to do our best.
 Other times it can be overwhelming.
-Evolution has equipped our bodies to respond physically when we are afraid, and because of this, anxiety can even cause an upset stomach, sweating or fast breathing.
+It doesn’t always look the same, so pay close attention for signs of anxiety in your child, such as:

 So, how much is too much?

 “Normal” anxiety varies and changes with age.
 As kids get older, they’ll experience less anxiety about being away from their parents, but more anxiety about social situations.
 Serious anxiety can affect sleep, appetite, concentration and relationships.
 Your child may be experiencing too much anxiety if it:

 - Stops them from doing fun and/or important things

 • Be aware of how you react to stress and manage your own feelings – Your behaviour directly impacts your child

 • Take care of yourself and seek your own supports – You can’t be at your best when your stress levels are high

 • Plan ahead – Calmly explain new situations in advance